pmolina/dps/README.md

 ## Testing

-A comprehensive test suite is implemented in `test/ERC20TokenVault.test.js`, covering all major functionalities:
+A comprehensive test suite using Hardhat is implemented in `test/ERC20TokenVault.test.js`, covering all major functionalities:

 - Deployment
 - Deposits and withdrawals